sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 After completing this lab, you will be able to complete the following exercises:

-- Exercise 1 - Set a conditional access policy to block an user from accessing Office 365
+- Exercise 1 - Set a conditional access policy to block an user from accessing Sway
 - Exercise 2: Test conditional access policies with "What if"
 - Exercise 3: Configure sign in frequency controls using a conditional access policy